 Deep Security Manager supports intrusion prevention analysis of SSL traffic and is able to filter SSL encrypted data streams.
+Filtering SSL traffic is only supported by the Deep Security Agent, not the Deep Security Virtual Appliance.
 The Deep Security Agent does not filter SSL connections that use compression.